AlekseySav/GLib/README.md

 # GLib
-This will be a new Graphics Library, which should work almost with videocard.
+This will be a new Graphics Library, which may be cross-platform sometimes...